Follow-on to D66428 and D71193, to build the TLI per-function so

 are changed to consult this override before checking the underlying

 module level baseline TLII.
-The draft code to support setting this
+New code is added to set this override

 I removed a per-Triple caching of TLII objects in the analysis object,

 as it is based on the Module's Triple which is the same for all

 functions in any case.
 Is there a case where we would be compiling